I’ve been to many downtowns all throughout Pennsylvania. However, I’ve very rarely come across one that’s as charming as downtown Wellsboro.

 Located in north-central Pennsylvania’s Tioga County, Wellsboro is the center of shopping, dining, and entertainment for a rather wide area of the region.
 With the closest city of any size, Williamsport, being over 50 miles away and a lack of chain stores and restaurants in the community, downtown Wellsboro seems frozen in time.

 The lack of chain stores in the area means that the small mom and pop stores have been able to survive.
 I was surprised to discover that Wellsboro is home to an independent department store, Dunham’s.
 Truthfully, I don’t know that I’ve ever been in an independent department store.

 I’m not sure if it’s possible to be nostalgic for a time period you never experienced, but walking through Dunham’s made me feel like I was walking through a time when Elvis had a number one single and mop tops were all the rage (despite the modern items being sold in the store).

-In fact, within the roughly three block corridor between the Tioga County Courthouse and Wellsboro Diner, only a seemingly out of place Subway ruins the feel of a 1960s-era downtown.
-Walking down Main Street, the downtown area is home to a greasy diner, a men’s clothing shop, and even an old movie theater.
+In fact, within the roughly three-block corridor between the Tioga County Courthouse and Wellsboro Diner, very little broke the feel of a 1960s-era downtown.
+Walking down Main Street, the downtown area is home to a diner, a men’s clothing shop, and even an old movie theater.

 However, while the nostalgic feel might be confined to those three blocks, there is plenty more to enjoy about downtown Wellsboro.